LeighKuso/credit-card-processor/README.md

 3. Click submit to save selected countries

 ### To validate Cards
-1. Click the + button next to "## Validated Cards" title
+1. Click the + button next to "Validated Cards" title
 2. Enter the Card details
 3. Click Submit to have the card validated and saved